-I don’t recommend taking a guided tour in Haro, only because it’s just too easy to do it yourself and so many of the major wineries you’ll want to visit are within walking distance of each other.
-The wineries each have guided tours with experts to tell you about their wine production.
-So why spend the extra money for a guide?
+You don’t need to book a guided tour of the wineries in Haro, because it’s incredibly easy to do it yourself.
+Many of the wineries to visit are within walking distance of each other and they each offer their own guided tours with experts to tell you about their wine production.

-Our best recommendation is to base yourself right in the center of Haro and plan your wine tasting from there.
+It’s best to base yourself right in the center of Haro and plan your wine tasting from there.
 If you’d like to branch out from Haro, it’s easy to rent a car and drive around the surrounding area, or set up a broader Rioja wine trip with a tour company.

 How to Get to Haro, Spain